WHOIS Protocol

 Authoritative WHOIS Service

-Some TLD (Top-level domain) WHOIS servers like the one from the org registry store the complete information about their domains, which is called a “thick” WHOIS server, while others like the com registry WHOIS server will refer to the registrar’s WHOIS server where the domain was registered, which is called a “thin” WHOIS server.
+registry WHOIS server will refer to the registrar’s WHOIS server where the domain was registered, which is called a “thin” WHOIS server.

 Querying with the WHOIS Protocol

-Users are able to query WHOIS servers using the whois Unix command line tool.
 The WHOIS protocol is publicly specified by the RFC 3912: WHOIS Protocol Specification, which makes it rather easy to code your own WHOIS client, like I did.
 The WHOIS response is in a “human-readable” format, which makes it harder for computers to parse it, especially with the unfortunate reality that the format is not specified and different WHOIS servers use different formats.
 Fortunately though, IANA (Internet Assigned Numbers Authority) experimented in 2010 and later adopted a new WHOIS server which provides the output in a more predictable and RPSL-style format as explained on the ICANN blog:

 The first thing that one would notice comparing the output is that we have adopted a new RPSL-style output format.
 It is a more predictable format that is commonly used by other WHOIS services, and also is easier to parse with a predictable “key: value” format.